TeddyGash/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - 6-third_line: displays the third line of the file iacta
 - 7-file: creates a file named with special characters containing the text Best School ending by a new line
 - 8-cwd_state: writes into the file ls_cwd_content the result of the command ls -la
+- 9-duplicate_last_line: duplicates the last line of the file iacta